UpAllNate/SS_Pokemon_FireRed/README.md

 # SpokenScreen

-This project allows users to easily add voice acted dialog to their PC gaming experience.
+This project allows users to easily add applications for triggering audio playback with automatically detected on-screen images.

 ## What this repository contains